bsnux/xmonad-config/README.md

 xmonad-config
 =============

-Configuration files for XMonad with different desktop environments
+Configuration files for getting XMonad working with different desktop environments.

+Choose right file for your desktop environment.

 These files have been tested with following distros: